-Rhode Island divorce attorney, David Slepkow answers some important questions and RI divorce faqs concerning divorce law in Rhode Island and Providence Plantations.
-David is an experienced RI Family law and child custody lawyer with 18 years of experience in Providence Family Court.
+Rhode Island divorce attorney, David Slepkow answers some important questions concerning divorce law in Rhode Island and Providence Plantations.
+David is an experienced RI Family law and child custody lawyer with 20 plus years of experience in Providence Family Court.
+These RI divorce FAQS should be very informative to litigants going through the divorce process.

-Why is there a 90 day waiting period in RI Family Law?
+Why is there a three-month waiting period in RI family law?

 The intent of the law in Rhode Island is that parties may reconcile during the 3 months and decide to remain married.

-Question: Is there any way to shorten the 3 month waiting period after the nominal RI Divorce hearing?
+Question: Is there any way to shorten the three-month waiting period after the nominal RI Divorce hearing?

-The 90 day waiting period is mandated by Rhode Island Law.
-A Final Judgment of Divorce cannot be granted by a Family Court Judge until 3 months after the nominal Divorce hearing.
-There is one exception to this rule for divorce complaints granted based on the grounds of living separate and apart for a space of 3 years.
-These types of divorces have a substantially lesser waiting period.
+The month waiting period is mandated by Rhode Island Law.
+A Final Judgment of Divorce cannot be granted by a Family Court Judge until 3 months after the nominal divorce hearing.
+There is one exception to this rule.
+Divorce complaints granted based on the grounds of living separate and apart for a space of 3 years, have a substantially lesser waiting period.

-Can I file for an absolute divorce in RI if we do not satisfy the 1 year Residency Requirement?
+Can I file for an absolute divorce if we do not satisfy the one year residency requirement?

-Do mothers automatically get custody of young children in a Child Custody case?
+Do mothers automatically get custody of young children?

-What is the Interest for Child Support Arrears in Rhode Island?
+What is the required child support arrears interest in Rhode Island?

 Twelve (12) percent